NikolaiVChr/Autinn/README.md

 ## Oxcart

 Oscillator with a frequency knob and a CV in.
-Very simple.

 Approx. +-5V output.